Marketing lessons (Taylor’s Version): What each era taught us about marketing

 by

-Taylor Swift — for the dads, brads, and chads that don’t know (😜) — is an incredibly successful singer-songwriter who has captivated audiences with her music across ten albums (not to mention 4 re-recordings).
-Her music has not only entertained billions of fans worldwide but has also taught valuable lessons about vulnerability, growth, resilience, self-expression, and one you probably didn’t think of… marketing.
+Taylor Swift — for the dads, brads, and chads that don’t know (😜) — is an incredibly successful singer-songwriter who has captivated audiences with her music across eleven studio albums (not to mention 4 re-recordings).
+Her music has not only entertained billions of fans worldwide, but has also taught valuable lessons about vulnerability, growth, resilience, self-expression, and one you probably didn’t think of… marketing.
 Throughout each era, from her debut to her most recent releases (and re-records), Taylor Swift has shared her journey with us and allowed us to connect on a deeper level.

 In this blog, we will explore the different eras of Taylor Swift's music and the valuable lessons they impart, reminding us of the importance of being authentic, embracing change, owning your narrative, and adapting to stay relevant to your audience.
-So, let's dive into the captivating world of Taylor Swift's discography and discover how every day marketers can take a page out of her book.
+So, let's dive into the captivating world of Taylor Swift's discography and discover how everyday marketers can take a page out of her book.

-1. Be authentic. 🌾
+1. Be authentic. 🦋

 Taylor's ability to connect and engage with her audience on a personal level through heartfelt lyrics and genuine storytelling captivated fans from the start.
 It was evident fans were top of mind when Taylor planted easter eggs in her album booklet.
 Fans soon learned how to decipher the code to reveal the secret message.
 By engaging with her fans from day one, it created an interactive experience keeping her audience engaged and excited.